rackerlabs/technical-blog/_posts/2020-03-20-announcing-the-launch-of-rackspace-teams.md

 bitbucket and Jenkins.
 Highly skilled Pod Rackers can help both customers by adopting the tooling in place in each customer's environment.
 After helping many customers in their journey to the cloud, we have developed expertise in various cloud technologies such as Terraform and AWS.
-We share that security with our customers when needed.
+We share this expertise with our customers when needed.

 ### Conclusion